Crawford back with 2-run double as Giants blank Dodgers 5-0

 TRAINER’S ROOM

 Dodgers: SS Corey Seager, out since May 15 with a fractured right hand, is expected to return this weekend.
-“What day sort of depends on the training staff, but I do see him activated this weekend,” manager Dave Roberts said. … Roberts also anticipates OF Mookie Betts (right hip inflammation) will come off the injured list Sunday when he’s eligible to return.
+“What day sort of depends on the training staff, but I do see him activated this weekend,” Roberts said. … Roberts also anticipates that OF Mookie Betts (right hip inflammation) will come off the injured list Sunday when he’s eligible to return.

-Giants: C Buster Posey missed the game after taking a foul ball off his mask Wednesday night, but manager Gabe Kapler said he did not have a concussion and was even a possibility to pinch-hit. … Crawford was activated from the 10-day IL earlier Thursday. … RHP Aaron Sanchez (right bicep tightness) was reinstated from the 60-day IL.
+Giants: C Buster Posey missed the game after taking a foul ball off his mask Wednesday night, but Kapler said he did not have a concussion and was optimistic he could return to the lineup Friday. … Crawford was activated from the 10-day IL earlier Thursday. … RHP Aaron Sanchez (right bicep tightness) was reinstated from the 60-day IL.
 To make room on the roster, San Francisco optioned RHP John Brebbia to Triple-A Sacramento and designated OF Mike Tauchman for assignment.

 UP NEXT